 - across.version.balance The balance for the whole design across all versions, then averaged across all attributes.

 - across.version.pairwise.balance The pairwise balance for the whole design across all versions, then averaged across all pairs of attributes.

 - singles The counts of the occurrence of each level of each attribute across all versions of the design.
-For example, the level Blue occurs 12 times across the design whereas Yellow occurs only 10 times.
-For Partial profile designs, the number of times that the levels are constant are also shown.
+For example, the level General Motors occurs 12 times across the design whereas Ferrari occurs only 7 times.
+For Partial profile designs, the number of times that the levels are constant is also shown.

 - pairs The counts of the co-occurrence of a pair of levels from different attributes within the same alternative.
 This is calculated across all versions of the design.
-For example, Red occurs 5 times in the same alternative as Medium but only once with Slow.
+For example, General Motors occurs 5 times in the same alternative as $20k but only three times with $40k.
 In this example, the uneven distribution of singles and pairs balances are a consequence of the Random design.
 It is generally better for the levels to be evenly balanced.

 Hoare, J. (2018, July 20).
 How Good is your Choice Model Experimental Design?
 [Blog post].
 Accessed from https://www.displayr.com/how-good-is-your-choice-model-experimental-design/.

 - Yap, J. (2018, August 20).
 What is D-Error?
 [Blog post].
 Accessed from https://www.displayr.com/what-is-d-error/.

 - Yap, J. (2018, August 21).
 How to Compute D-error for a Choice Experiment [Blog post].
 Accessed from https://www.displayr.com/how-to-compute-d-error-for-a-choice-experiment/.

 - Huber, J., & Zwerina, K. (1996).
 The importance of utility balance in efficient choice designs.
 Journal of Marketing research, 307-317.
 Accessed from https://people.duke.edu/~jch8/bio/publications.htm.